Pabline/Quotes-app/README.md

 ![alt text](https://github.com/Pabline/Quotes-app/blob/master/webapp/images/globalApp.png "Global APP image")

-You can LogIn qith Google Account (Firebase) to add quotes to de database.
+You can LogIn with Google Account (Firebase) to add quotes to de database.
 You can also search for phrases previously added by other users.

 ![alt text](https://github.com/Pabline/Quotes-app/blob/master/webapp/images/logIn.png "LogIn image")